jsalt2020-asrdiar/jsalt2020_simulate/EXAMPLES.md

 The scripts under *scripts* directory print usage messages with *--help* option.
 They support various options, including *--split* option to control the degree of parallelism.

-## 1. Multi-channel speech separation model training
+## 1. Multi-channel speech separation model training (mixtures of a few utterances)

 The separation model training data used in [1] can be generated as follows.
 You may want to modify configs/cmd.sh, depending on the queueing system you're using.